 A reputation for excellence

-The Australian Institute of Social Relations (AISR) RTO 102358 is the training division of Relationships Australia South Australia (RASA).
+The Australian Institute of Social Relations RTO 102358 is the training division of Relationships Australia South Australia.
 We have provided high quality, accessible and cost-effective health and community services training, to a wide range of professional groups for 20 years.

-Together we bring current evidenced-based research, professional education and direct service delivery experience – offering a unique foundation for all our training.
+We bring together current evidenced-based research, professional education and direct service delivery experience – offering a unique foundation for all our training.

 We recognise that quality services rely on quality staff.
-We are committed to assisting staff to gain skills, knowledge and attitudes that ensures quality community and human services.
+We are committed to assisting staff to gain skills, knowledge, and attitudes that ensure quality community and human services.
 Our nationally recognised training includes family dispute resolution, counselling, youth work, children’s services, and disability work.

 Our significant training partners include:

 - Attorney General’s Department – AVERT Family Violence Training and The Family Law DOORS

 - Department of Communities and Social Inclusion – Child Focused Practice Online